-c.
-Procedure for Termination or Layoff Due to Changing Program Needs:
+Procedure for Termination or Layoff Due to Changing Program Needs: C.

-As in the case of the determination of the existence of financial exigency, the Board of Regents is also aware that adjustments to program need changes require deliberate and thoughtful planning and discussion.
-Therefore, the Board of Regents will terminate tenured faculty appointments because of program need changes only after a determination that such changes are necessary and desirable.
+As in the case of the determination of the existence of financial exigency, the Board of Regents is also aware that adjustments to academic programs require deliberate and thoughtful planning and discussion.
+Therefore, the Board of Regents will terminate tenured faculty appointments because of program need changes only after a determination that such changes are necessary.